Central Sulawesi: Culture

 Central Sulawesi is rich in culture inherited from generation to generation.
 Traditions concerning aspects of life are preserved in people's daily lives.
 Old beliefs are cultural heritage that are maintained and carried out in several forms with various modern influences and religious influences.

 Because many ethnic groups inhabit Central Sulawesi, there are also many differences between these ethnic groups which are harmonious peculiarities in society.
 Those who live on the western coast of Donggala Regency have mixed with Bugis people from South Sulawesi and the people of Gorontalo.
-In the eastern part of Sulawesi, there are also strong influences from Gorontalo and Manado, seen from the Luwuk regional dialect and the distribution of the Gorontaloan people in Bualemo sub-district which is quite dominant.
+In the eastern part of Sulawesi, there are also strong influences from Gorontalo and Manado, seen from the Luwuk regional dialect and from the distribution of the Gorontaloan people in Bualemo Regency, where it is quite dominant.

 There are also influences from West Sumatra as seen in the wedding ceremony decorations.
 Donggala Regency has a tradition of weaving fabrics inherited from Hindu times.
 Weaving centers are in Donggala Kodi, Watusampu, Palu, Tawaeli and Banawa.
 Double tie weaving systems, which are special techniques patterned in Bali, India and Japan, can still be found.

 While the mountain tribes has its own culture that is much influenced by the Toraja people in South Sulawesi.
 However, tradition, customs, clothing models and house architecture are different from Toraja, as an example is that they use banyan skin as body-warmer clothes.
 The traditional Central Sulawesi house is made of poles and wooden walls that have thatched roofs and only have one large space.
 Lobo or duhunga is a shared space or hall that is used for festivals or ceremonies, while Tambi is a residence.
 Apart from the house, there is also a rice barn called Gampiri.

 Buya or sarong like a European model, up to the waist and keraba, a kind of blouse equipped with gold thread.
 The rope or crown on the head is thought to be the influence of the European empire.
 The banjara shirt embroidered with gold thread is a men's shirt that is up to knee length.
 Silk dressers or sarongs stretching along the chest to shoulders, colorful crowns of heads and machetes slipped around the waist complement traditional clothing.